de-Manzanares/SudokuSolver/README.md

 A small number of techniques have been implemented.
 In concert, they are enough to solve most "hard" puzzles.

-There are many more techniques to implement, but a more pressing issue is the quality and organization of the existing code.
-Furthermore, there is a need to refactor the codebase following a change in the design philosophy of the library.

-`v0.1.0` marks the "initial" state and the beginning of the rewrite;
-`v0.2.0` will mark the completion of the rewrite.

 ## Techniques

 Techniques implemented thus far: